dfelinto/blender-manual/manual/physics/cloth/settings/collisions.rst

 Impulse Clamping
    Prevents explosions in tight and complicated collision situations by restricting the amount of movement after a collision.
+Vertex Group
+   Faces that have all vertices assigned to this :doc:`Vertex Group </modeling/meshes/properties/vertex_groups/index>` are excluded from collision with objects.
 Collision Collection
    Only objects that are a part of this :doc:`Collection </scene_layout/collections/index>` can collide with the cloth.
 Note that these objects must also have Collision physics enabled.